ImagingDataCommons/idc-index/docs/column_descriptions.md

 # Metadata attributes in `idc-index`'s index tables

+`idc-index` is named this way because it wraps indices of IDC data: tables containing the most important metadata attributes describing the files available in IDC.
+The main metadata index is available in the `index` variable (which is a pandas `DataFrame`) of `IDCClient`.
+Additional index tables such as the `clinical_index` contain non-DICOM clinical data or slide microscopy specific tables (indicated by the prefix `sm`) include metadata attributes specific to slide microscopy images.

 ## `index`

 The following is the list of the columns included in `index`.
 You can use those